Outsourcing YouTube Video Creation: Free Up Your Time, Keep Creative Control

 First off, there’s all that time swallowed up just by the uploading process.
 Adding tags, titles, captions, and video descriptions.
 Taking care of chapters and key moments.
 Creating and uploading thumbnails.
-Scheduling content.
+Scheduling content for just the right time.
 Adding cards to the end screen of your videos.

 In addition, there is the business of replying to viewers’ comments, and managing those that are spammy, offensive, or straight-out trolling.

 To save yourself time – and a lot of frustration – you can hand these tasks off to a YouTube channel manager.

 YouTube actually provides dedicated access for channel managers.
 Apart from the primary owner of the channel (you), who has absolute admin power, you can add one or several managers and give them access to particular tasks.